Dictionary of Revolutionary Marxism

 Inflection point

 What all these (and sometimes other) terms seem to be most centrally getting at is that in nature and all spheres of human life, we often find relatively sudden, and relatively large, changes in some process or situation.
 The term qualitative leap emphasizes that this often entails a fundamental change in the nature of the thing.
 The term sea change is more limited in that it seems only to emphasize a change in magnitude.
 The term tipping point once again seems to suggest some qualitative change, or else some major change in the direction of a process.
+The term tectonic shift invokes the image of a sudden massive earthquake.
 An inflection point, in popular discourse, is similar to a tipping point.
 [In mathematics an inflection point is a point on a curve which separates an arc with a concave curve upward from an arc with a concave curve downward (or, in other words, the isolated points where the second derivative of the function equals zero.)]

 Other terms which sometimes have similar connotations are: crisis, coming to a head, snapping, bursting, explosion, etc. Many of these terms emphasize the suddenness of the change, as well as the magnitude.